St4rLighr/WSDAmusic_project/README.md

 # WSDAmusic_project
-This is a SQL project worked on the WSDA store database for a LinkedIn learning class
+This is a SQL project worked on the WSDA store database